Link Search Menu Expand Document

 Billing Output Tags were already shown in the pricing rules section of this chapter.
 This section will introduce some of the most used Billing Output Tags that are used by the template.
 These tags are provided as an overview in Table 1.

 Most CloudBilling invoices use a Summary page and a Specification page.
-Therefore, the tags “Summary” and “Specification” are often used on respectively a SUM rule and a PRICE rule.
-The Summary tag will then be retrieved by the template to print a line on the summary page of the invoice.
+Therefore, the tags “Summary” and “Specification” are often used respectively on a SUM rule for the ProductCategory and a SUM rule for the Product rule.
+The template will then retrieve the Summary tag to print a line on the summary page of the invoice.
 The Specification tag is, similarly, used to determine what items should be on the specification page.
 Additionally, a “cat:” tag is often used in combination with a “product category” to determine what section or category a product line item belongs to.
 A section can then also have a SubTotal line printed based on the combination of a Summary and a SubTotal tag.
 The last sum rule before the VAT rule will get the tag Total or TotalExclVAT, so that a line item can be printed with the total excluding VAT.

 In Figure Pricing Rules 14, an example of an invoice is shown that shows how these Billing Output Tags relate to the line items that show on the invoice.
 The blocks will show the line item in question, and the tags will be shown as text.